ajjackson/abins-qpt-convergence/README.md

 ## Running the workflow

 Input files are configured in *config/config.yaml*.
-This workflow includes sample data for Aluminium computed with CASTEP;
+This workflow includes sample data for Si computed with CASTEP;
 to use your own data and modify other workflow parameters, either edit the *config.yaml* and run

 ```